• Skip to primary navigation

 Molokhia with rice and seasoned onions in a green bowl.
 Text overlay says "Lebanese Molokhia"

-Molokhia is a comforting and flavorful Middle Eastern dish made with garlicky molokhia leaves, tender chicken, and served over fluffy white rice.
-My version uses homemade chicken stock and is finished with a sharp onion-lemon salsa for brightness.
+Molokhia is a comforting and flavorful Middle Eastern dish made with lemony molokhia leaves, tender chicken, and served over fluffy white rice.
+My version uses homemade chicken stock and is finished with a sumac onion-lemon salsa for brightness.

 a green ceramic bowl of rice with molokhia, garnished with onions.